Valor AthleticsGo Valor Knights!

 VCSI views athletics to be an integral part of our educational system.
 As a student-athlete, our students will know that academics are priority, and playing sports is a privilege.
 This will encourage the realization of their dreams through facilitating a path that will lead to long-term success.

-Practice and Game Communication for each team will be done one team snap.
-This is a great ap that allows you to be notified of changes, addresses, and any info the coach is wanting to communicate to the team.
+Practice and Game Communication for each team will be done by a mobile app called Teamsnap.
+This is a great app that allows you to be notified of changes, addresses and any info the coach is wanting to communicate to the team.

 - Valor Athletic Handbook (Click to Download)